 City Parks and Public Squares

 Full Day Two in Savannah found the skies overcast but dry, and with more patches of blue than the previous day.
 A quick look at the weather suggested the clouds would pass by mid-afternoon.
-As such, I took my time getting ready, and opted, as it was a Sunday, to explore the city’s parks and squares, which I figured would be bustling with families.
+As such, I took my time getting ready, and opted, as it was a Sunday, to explore the city’s parks and squares, which I rightly figured would be bustling with families.
 The biggest and best of these, Forsyth Park, was a straightforward drive from the hotel.
 The north-south thoroughfare that passes immediately west of the hotel, White Bluff Road, becomes Bull Street, which circumnavigates almost all Savannah’s key squares until it dead ends one block above the river.

 Before reaching Forsyth Park, Bull Street passes beneath a canopy of Spanish moss, with early 20th-century homes, many quite lovely and several transformed into boutique coffee shops.
 This is Starland District, and it wasn’t until after my trip ended when I learned that one of these cross streets houses the Savannah African Art Museum.
 Maybe next time?

-Forsyth Park is enormous, and even though the day started out overcast, and the ground muddy, it didn’t prevent park visitors from picnicking, playing league volleyball, kicking a soccer ball around, or, in my case, strolling around the park’s inner and outer paths.
+Forsyth Park is enormous, and even though the day started out overcast and the ground was muddy, it didn’t prevent park visitors from picnicking, playing league volleyball, kicking a soccer ball around, or, in my case, strolling around the park’s inner and outer paths.
 The star attraction is the marble fountain, and it was a while before the milling crowds dissipated enough for me to have my picture taken without being surrounded by COVID-hacking throngs.
 First picture: mask on, to mark the Era of COVID.
 Second picture: mask off.

 From Forsyth Park, I walked north along Bull Street past other, smaller parks and squares.
 Forsyth Park led to Monterey Square, which led to Madison Square, which led to Chippewa Square (where “Forrest Gump’s” park bench scene was filmed); which led to Wright Square, etc. Points of interest passed along the way include the birthplace of Juliette Gordon Low, founder of the Girl Scouts; the Savannah Theatre; one of many buildings for SCAD (Savannah College of Art & Design); and General Sherman’s wartime headquarters.
 Tourist trolleys and horse-drawn carriages plied the route in equal numbers.

 Free street parking in Historic Savannah is a hard thing to come by, so I grew worried about my car and returned to Forsyth Park.
 It was lunchtime, and I took up a colleague’s recommendation and sought out Savannah Coffee Roasters.
 A popular spot, with good ambience, though the iced coffee and BLT that I ordered were merely okay.
-Still and all, the visit was fortuitous, as the clouds had dissipated, and the sunny skies warmed the air by several degrees.
+Still and all, the visit was fortuitous, as the clouds had dissipated and the sunny skies had warmed the air by several degrees.